mc51/Clipster-Android/README.md

 [![GitHub Actions Build Workflow](https://github.com/mc51/Clipster-Android/workflows/Build/badge.svg)](https://github.com/mc51/Clipster-Android/actions)

 Clipster is a multi platform cloud clipboard:
-Copy a text on your smartphone and paste it on your desktop, or vice versa.
+Copy a text or image on your smartphone and paste it on your desktop, or vice versa.
 Easy, secure, open source.
 Supports Android, Linux, MacOS, Windows and all browsers.